 The Public Gaming Act of 1867 makes no reference to online gambling.
 This is no surprise, given that the internet was a long way from being invented when it was introduced.
 It can be ascertained that a gambling website in India is deemed illegal under the terms of this act, given its wording.

-The Foreign Exchange Management Act (FEMA) 1999 was introduced within India in 1999 in order to govern the exchange of foreign currencies.
-Technically, depositing to a gambling site in a currency other than rupees could be considered an exchange of foreign currencies and thus be covered by the act however, no direct provision for the same has been made clearly available till date.
+The Foreign Exchange Management Act (FEMA) 1999 was introduced in India in 1999 in order to govern the exchange of foreign currencies.
+Technically, depositing to a gambling site in a currency other than rupees could be considered an exchange of foreign currencies and thus be covered by the act however, no direct provision for the same has been clearly made till date.

 This is why many Indians find it difficult to deposit at sites from their bank or by using a credit card.

-It’s not unreasonable to expect that in the coming years, the gambling legislation in India will be updated and amended in order to provide a clearer idea of what’s illegal and what’s not however, the latest changes, if any have been elaborated below:-
+It's not unreasonable to expect that in the coming years, the gambling legislation in India will be updated and amended in order to provide a clearer idea of what is illegal and what is not however, the latest changes, if any have been elaborated below